minetest/minetest/doc/compiling/windows.md

 * [vcpkg](https://github.com/Microsoft/vcpkg)
 * [Git](https://git-scm.com/downloads)

-## Compiling and installing the dependencies
+## Compiling and Installing the Dependencies

 It is highly recommended to use vcpkg as package manager.